drewgwallace/ansible-role-k8s_secret_cert/README.md

 ## Notes

-+ Look at drewgwallace.ansible-role-open_ssl_self_signed to create self signed certificates for use in generating secrets.
++ Look at drewgwallace.openssl_self_signed to create self signed certificates for use in generating secrets.